rssudhir01/Text_Generation/readme.md

 # Text_Generation_Project

-The data here trained on the Frankenstein or, The Modern Prometheus by Mary Wollstonecraft Shelley and made to generate the text.
+The data used here was trained on the Frankenstein or, The Modern Prometheus by Mary Wollstonecraft Shelley and made to generate the text.

 ## Improper text Generation